ayechanst/speedrun-eth-guide/dex-guide.md

 1. We are multiplying `xInput` by 997 to "simulate" a multiplication by 0.997 since we can't use decimals in solidity.
 We'll divide by 1000 later to get the fee back to normal.
 2. Next we'll make our `numerator` by multiplying `xInputWithFee` by `yReserves`.
 3. Then our `denominator` will be `xReserves` multiplied by 1000 (to account for the 997 in the numerator) plus `xInputWithFee`.
 4. Last we will return the `numerator` / `denominator` which is our `yOutput`, or the amount of swapped currency.
-But wait can't we not have decimals in Solidity?
-We cannot so the output will be rounded up or down to the nearest whole number.
+But wait can we have decimals in Solidity?
+No, so the output will be rounded up or down to the nearest whole number.

 <details markdown='1'><summary>👩🏽‍🏫 Solution Code</summary>